MDAnalysis/mdanalysis/package/CODE_OF_CONDUCT.md

 that we follow up with you directly.
 While we cannot follow up on an anonymous report, we will take appropriate action.

+# Enforcement

+When a report is send to us we will reply a soon as possible to confirm receipt, we strive to answer in less then 24 hours.
+We will review the incident and determine, to the best of our ability

+- what happened
+- whether this event constitutes a code of conduct violations
+- who, if anyone, was the bad actor
+- whether this is an ongoing situation

+This information will collected in writing.
+We strive to reach a resolution in a week after conformation.
+Once we agree on a resolution, but before it is enacted, we will contact the original reporter and any other affected parties and explain the proposed resolution.
+We will ask if this resolution is acceptable and note feedback for the record.
+However we are not required to act on this feedback.

 # Acknowledgment

 Original text courtesy of